-Adaptive managemen a sophisticated form of ‘trial and error';.
-Using the currently best available knowledge, skills and technology an action is implemented and outcomes recorded including success, failures and potential for improvement.
+Adaptive management a sophisticated form of 'trial and error'.
+Using the best currently available knowledge, skills and technology an action is implemented and outcomes recorded including success, failures and potential for improvement.
 These learnings form the basis of the next round of decision making and trialling in a process of continuous improvement.

 Attributes, of an ecosystem the biotic and abiotic properties and functions of an ecosystem (In this document referred to as including absence of threats, physical conditions, species composition, community structure, ecosystem function and external exchanges).